apolkingg8/angular-style-guild-zhTW/README.md

 ## Contributing

 Open an issue first to discuss potential changes/additions.
 If you have questions with the guide, feel free to leave them as issues in the repository.
 If you find a typo, create a pull request.
-The idea is to keep the content up to date and use github¡¦s native feature to help tell the story with issues and PR¡¦s, which are all searchable via google.
+The idea is to keep the content up to date and use githubâ€™s native feature to help tell the story with issues and PRâ€™s, which are all searchable via google.
 Why?
 Because odds are if you have a question, someone else does too!
 You can learn more here at about how to contribute.

 *By contributing to this repository you are agreeing to make your content available subject to the license of this repository.*